Best Things to Do in Sydney in 4 Days: Complete Itinerary

 Sydney itinerary 4 days | Photo: Travel In Culture

-Day 4: Day Trip to The Blue Mountains
+Day 4: Blue Mountains Day Trip from Sydney

 You will make two stops in the Blue Mountains.
 The first stop is at Glenbrook, and the second at Katoomba.
 Today’s itinerary will take you to places with spectacular views in the Blue Mountains, followed by a refreshing hike to intriguing Aboriginal cave rock art in the lush forest.